Sutra: Buddhism

-In Buddhism, a sutta or sutra is a part of the canonical literature.
-These early Buddhist sutras, unlike Hindu texts, are not aphoristic.
-On the contrary, they are most often quite lengthy.
-The Buddhist term sutta or sutra probably has roots in Sanskrit sūkta (su + ukta), "well spoken" from the belief that "all that was spoken by the Lord Buddha was well-spoken".
-They share the character of sermons of "well spoken" wisdom with the Jain sutras.
+In Buddhism, a sutta or sutra constitutes a segment of the canonical literature.
+These early Buddhist sutras, unlike Hindu texts, are not aphoristic; rather, they tend to be quite lengthy.
+The Buddhist term sutta or sutra likely derives from Sanskrit sūkta (su + ukta), meaning "well spoken," reflecting the belief that "all that was spoken by the Lord Buddha was well-spoken".
+They embody the essence of sermons conveying "well-spoken" wisdom, akin to the Jain sutras.

 In Chinese, these are known as 經 (pinyin: jīng).
-These teachings are assembled in part of the Tripiṭaka which is called the Sutta Pitaka.
-There are many important or influential Mahayana texts, such as the Platform Sutra and the Lotus Sutra, that are called sutras despite being attributed to much later authors.
+These teachings are organized as part of the Tripiṭaka, specifically referred to as the Sutta Pitaka.
+Numerous significant or influential Mahayana texts, such as the Platform Sutra and the Lotus Sutra, are termed sutras despite being attributed to much later authors.